pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/running-validator-node/using-source-code.md

 5. Checkout the `mainnet` branch using `git checkout --track origin/mainnet`.

-6. Create a directory for your Aptos node composition, and pick a username for your node. e.g.
+6. Create a directory for your Pont node composition, and pick a username for your node. e.g.
     ```bash
     export WORKSPACE=mainnet
     export USERNAME=alice